Fairfax Injury Lawyer Brien Roche Addresses Contributory Negligence Bar

 Concurrent Fault

-Another concept that may apply in regards to contributory negligence is that the fault of the plaintiff must concur with the fault of the defendant.
+Another concept that may apply in regard to contributory negligence is that the fault of the plaintiff must concur with the fault of the defendant.
 That is, if the fault of each occurs at different points in time, then they do not concur.
 Fault on the part of the plaintiff in that circumstance would not be a bar to the plaintiff’s claim.

 Passengers

 Although it may seem a bit far-fetched, there are circumstances where a passenger in a car can be guilty of contributory negligence.
-For instance if a guest gets into a vehicle with a driver who the guest should know is under the influence, that may be contributory negligence.
+For instance, if a guest gets into a vehicle with a driver who the guest should know is under the influence, that may be contributory negligence.
 In addition if the passenger sees upcoming danger which he knows the driver does not see and says nothing, that may be fault on the part of the passenger that bars the claim.

 Cause